2.3. HAZ: Hazards

 2.3.2.
 User-specified Hurricane

-The User-specified Hurricane application works similar to the User-specified Ground Motion application.
-It loads the results of an Hurricane Scenario Simulation that was run previously.
-The User-specified Hurricane application input pane is similar to Fig. 2.3.1.1.
-As seen in the figure, the user is required to input the file path to the EventGrid.csv file in the Event File Listing Hurricane Field.
-If the hurricane files are not in the same folder as the EventGrid.csv file, then the user needs to input the directory path to the folder containing the hurricane stations.
-Users also need to specify the units of the hurricane hazard input fields.
+Similar to the User-specified Ground Motion, the User-specified Hurricane option imports results from a Hurricane Scenario Simulation.
+Users must input the path to the EventGrid.csv file in the Event File Listing Hurricane Field, as illustrated in Fig. 2.3.1.1.
+If hurricane files are not in the same directory as the EventGrid.csv file, the directory path containing the hurricane data must be provided.
+Users also need to specify the units for the hurricane hazard input fields.

 2.3.3.
 ShakeMap Earthquake Scenarios